 Further, pursuant to the provisions of Pennsylvania's Megan's Law, the Pennsylvania State Police have established an online listing to provide timely information to the public on sexually violent predators residing in the Commonwealth.
 For further information concerning crimes for which convicted offenders must register or regarding additional access to records of registered sex offenders, contact the Pennsylvania State Police, Megan's Law Section at 866.771.3170 or at www.pameganslaw.state.pa.us.

 Being sexually assaulted is not your fault.
-Vigilance will help you protect yourself and your friends.
+Awareness of common contributing factors to sexual assault, will help you protect yourself and your friends.
 Here are some suggestions to help reduce the risk of becoming a victim.

-If you suspect abuse of a child occurred, is occurring, or may occur, you must report it; contact University Police at ext.
-1250.
+If you suspect abuse of a child occurred, is occurring, or may occur, you must report it.
+Contact University Police at 610.282.1002 (Direct dial DSUPD) or extension 1250 from any campus phone.
 You may also contact any Campus Safety Authority (CSA).
-Employees in this category include, but are not limited to, the president and members of the president’s staff, all student affairs administrators, residence life staff including all resident advisors (RAs) and residence hall directors (RHDs), all student or campus activity advisors, all University police and public safety personnel, the athletic director and all athletic coaches, and the director of the office of human resources.
+Employees in this category include, but are not limited to, all student affairs administrators, residence life staff including all resident advisors (RAs), all student or campus activity advisors, all University Police and Public Safety personnel, the athletic director and all athletic coaches, and the director of human resources.